o3de/ROSConDemo/README.md

 ROSConDemo repo contains the ROSConDemo project for O3DE.

-## Contribute
+## **Project overview**

-For information about contributing to Open 3D Engine, visit [https://o3de.org/docs/contributing/](https://o3de.org/docs/contributing/).
+This project was created as a means of demonstrating the ROS2 Gem capabilities which it achieves by integrating the ROS2 libraries with the O3DE engine.

-## Download and Install
+## ****Download and Install****

+### Dependencies

+**ROS 2 Gem**

+This project uses the [ROS 2 Gem](https://github.com/RobotecAI/o3de-ros2-gem).
+Please make sure to follow the installation guide located in it’s [README.md](https://github.com/RobotecAI/o3de-ros2-gem/blob/development/README.md) file.
+To learn more about how the Gem works check out the [ROS 2 Gem user guide](https://github.com/RobotecAI/o3de-ros2-gem/blob/development/docs/guides/ros2-gem.md).

-### Additional ROS 2 packages
+**Additional ROS 2 packages**

-This project uses Vision messages, which can be obtained:
+The Vision messages package, which can be obtained:

 `sudo apt install ros-${ROS_DISTRO}-vision-msgs`

+💡 ***Note:*** This is a dependency besides all the packages required by the ROS 2 Gem.

 ### Clone the repository